 - (b) Public accommodation does not include an institution, club, or place of accommodation that proves that it is by its nature distinctly private.
 An institution, club, or place of accommodation may not be considered by its nature distinctly private if it has more than 100 members, provides regular meal service, and regularly receives payment for dues, fees, use of space, facilities, services, meals, or beverages, directly or indirectly, from or on behalf of nonmembers, for the furtherance of trade or business.
-For the purposes of this subsection (20), any lodge of a recognized national fraternal organization is considered by its nature distinctly private. - (21) "Sex" has the meaning provided in 1-1-201 [section 1]."
+For the purposes of this subsection (20), any lodge of a recognized national fraternal organization is considered by its nature distinctly private. - (21) "Sex" has the meaning provided in 1-1-201 [section 1]." - 19 Section 46.
+Section 49-3-101, MCA, is amended to read: - 20 "49-3-101.

-- "49-3-101.
 Definitions.
-As used in this chapter, the following definitions apply: - 20 (1) "Age" means number of years since birth.
-It does not mean level of maturity or ability to handle 21 responsibility, which may represent legitimate considerations as reasonable grounds for discrimination without 22 reference to age. - 23 (2) "Commission" means the commission for human rights provided for in 2-15-1706. - 24 (3) (a) "Physical or mental disability" means: - 25 (i) a physical or mental impairment that substantially limits one or more of a person's major life 26 activities; - 27 (ii) a record of such an impairment; or - 28 (iii) a condition regarded as such an impairment.
+As used in this chapter, the following definitions apply: - (1) "Age" means number of years since birth.
+It does not mean level of maturity or ability to handle responsibility, which may represent legitimate considerations as reasonable grounds for discrimination without reference to age. - (2) "Commission" means the commission for human rights provided for in 2-15-1706. - 25 (3) (a) "Physical or mental disability" means: - 26 (i) a physical or mental impairment that substantially limits one or more of a person's major life 27 activities; - 28 (ii) a record of such an impairment; or